Cluster Deployment

 Compute Node Startup Process

-When a compute node starts, it will attempt to discover the leader nodes through the leader service using COMPUTE_NODE_LEADER_ADDRESS
+When a compute node starts, it will attempt to discover the leader nodes through the leader service using COMPUTE_NODE_LEADER_ADDRESS.
+If it finds any leader nodes, it will register itself with the cluster and join it.

 Leader nodes will then use the registered address to communicate with the compute nodes.